Tag: Delphi history

 The Tholos of Delphi reconstruction shown in Delphi, Greece

-Dated to the early 4th century BC, the circular edifice consists of a core structure built from the Pentelic marble originating from the Mount Penteli in Attica.
-Theodoros from Phocaea was the architect of this building because the Roman architect- Vitruvius mentioned his name in the book titled “De Architectura.”The floor was made of white marble in the center and dark limestone from Eleusis towards the circumference.
+In the early 4th century BC, the circular edifice consisted of a core structure built from the Pentelic marble originating from Mount Penteli in Attica.
+Theodoros from Phocaea was the architect of this building because the Roman architect- Vitruvius mentioned his name in the book titled “De Architectura.”
+The floor was made of white marble in the center and dark limestone from Eleusis towards the circumference.

-Comprised of twenty Doric columns, the outer colonnade supported a frieze with triglyphs and metopes.
-What we see today at the site is just three columns that were restored in the 1930s to give us better visual reference of the building.
+Made of twenty Doric columns, the outer colonnade supported a frieze with triglyphs and metopes.
+What we see today at the site is just three columns that were restored in the 1930s to give us a better visual reference of the building.
 You can see the smaller interior metopes of the tholos in the nearby museum.
 These are broken pieces of figures from Greek mythology and history.

 Delphi-Greek Doric order-architectural style.
 Delphi architecture

 Delphi.
-Greek Doric order architectural style features the triglyphs, metopes and the Anthemion flower decorating the frieze of the outer colonnade.
+Greek Doric order architectural style features the triglyphs, metopes, and the Anthemion flower decorating the frieze of the outer colonnade.
 Triglyph is a vertically channeled angular tablet that defines the Doric style.
 Metopes are either painted or sculptured decorations set between these triglyphs.
 (The Parthenon of Athens has 92 metopes).
 The Anthemion flower is one of the main decorations in Greek architecture and pottery.
 If we take off the triglyphs and metopes of the Greek building, it would become made in the Tuscan order, not the Doric one).

 The Anthemion shape found on a pottery, Delphi Museum

 The cella or ‘temple’ is the inner, windowless chamber with a door in ancient Greek buildings.
 It usually contained a cult statue or a table with precious offerings.
-In the Tholos of Delphi, the inner colonnade of ten Corinthian style half-columns decorated the circular wall inside the cella.
+In the Tholos of Delphi, the inner colonnade of ten Corinthian-style half-columns decorated the circular wall inside the cella.
 The relief metopes of the outer frieze had the scenes of Centauromachy and Amazonomachy, now on display in the Archaeological Museum of Delphi.
 The conical roof also had sculptural decorations.
 The original function of the building is unknown.
 It was possibly associated with the cult of Mother Earth, the first divinity worshipped in the sanctuary.

-The open area of circular Halos, which means the “threshing-floor” used to have religious significance with a ritual held every eight years in that place.
-The ritual showed reenactment of the god Apollo slaying the serpent.
+The open area of circular Halos, which means the “threshing floor” used to have religious significance with a ritual held every eight years in that place.
+The ritual showed a reenactment of the god Apollo slaying the serpent.
 The boy who impersonated Apollo walked the Doloneia staircase situated at the rear of the Halos.
 There were 4 semi-circular exedras built surrounding the Halos in antiquity with just two of them preserved today.
 Exedra means a portico or arcade with a bench or seats for people to converse.

 The Tholos observed from the Temple of Apollo